kbilsted/KBGit/README.md

 I will blog about the implementation on [http://firstclassthoughts.co.uk/](http://firstclassthoughts.co.uk/) when the implementation has stabilized.
 Comments etc. are much welcommed.

 For now the reading guide is to just read the `Git.cs` file.
+The main classes are the `CommandLineHandling` which is the facade of the implementation.
-The first class is `KBGit` and it implements the main functionalities of Git.
-Just browse around with outset in that class.
+The first class `KBGit` holds or redirects the main functionalities of Git.
+For now, just browse around with outset in those classes.